ludivineConstanti/pixiji-web-scraper/mdDocumentation/process.md

 This is my first attempt at building a web scraper, and I originally did not know how it works at all, so I decided to follow [this tutorial](https://www.youtube.com/watch?v=-3lqUHeZs_0&t=2s), which gives a starting point.
 After successfully reproducing it, I started adapting it to my needs.

-## Custom translating function

-There was no data displaying the kanji pronounciation using the latin writing system, I therefore wrote the `translateKanas` function to be able to have this data anyway, if I wanted to (ex: it returns "hitotsu" if you pass in "ひとつ").

 ## Converting english translations to an array

 I wanted to have the english translation, as an array of strings, which is why I used the following code: